 - 1. Reset the wavelength drive and set the wavelength drive to the 'zero' order position. - 2.
 Acquire an image in real-time mode showing a non-saturated image of fibre optic onto the sensor.
 If your system has a shutter, set it to 'Auto' to acquire an image with no smearing during readout. - 3.
-Use the offset adjustment on the spectrograph real-time control bar to move the image to the approximate horizontal centre of the sensor, and make a note of the height. - 4.
-Move to a wavelength, λ, at a higher grating angle.
+Use the offset adjustment on the real-time control bar to move the image to the approximate horizontal centre of the sensor, and make a note of the height. - 4.
+Move to a wavelength, $\lambda$ , at a higher grating angle.
 The control panel wavelength slider will show a red mark for the maximum operating angle of 60°.
 For the best roll adjustment accuracy, move to an angle that is greater than half this wavelength e.g. 400 nm is the maximum attainable wavelength for 800 nm, for a given grating.
-With low density gratings you may need to use higher orders of calibration wavelengths, e.g. when using a 300 gpmm grating you may wish λ to be the 8th order of the 546 nm mercury line (appearing at 4368 nm), which is a grating angle of 42°. - 5.
-If the fibre image is at the same height in the centre of the detector at the zero order and at the high wavelength, then you do not need to make any adjustment to your grating. - 6.
-Otherwise, remove the lid (see Section 5.5.1), familiarise yourself with the adjustment screws on the grating, and if possible, reduce your room lighting and use a cloth over the opening to help with the real-time adjustment of the grating assembly while the camera is acquiring. - 7.
+With low density gratings you may need to use higher orders of calibration wavelengths, e.g. when using a 300 gpmm grating you may wish $\lambda$ to be the 8th order of the 546 nm mercury line (appearing at 4368 nm), which is a grating angle of 42°. - 5.
+If the fibre image is at the same height in the centre of the detector at the zero order and at the high wavelength, then you do not need to make any adjustment to your grating.

+- 6. Otherwise, remove the turret lid (Section 3.4.1), familiarise yourself with the adjustment screws on the grating, and if possible, reduce your room lighting and use a cloth over the opening to help with the real-time adjustment of the grating assembly while the camera is acquiring. - 7.
 If the fibre image height changes between the zero order and the high wavelength, then you need to adjust the roll of the grating.
 Only make tiny adjustments with the push-pull screws before moving between 0 nm and $\lambda$ nm to check the effect.
 If the image is higher at $\lambda$ than at the zero order, then loosen the inner screw 4 and tighten the outer spring plunger screw 2. - 8.
 When the roll of the grating is satisfactory, adjust the tilt of the grating to centre the image vertically on the sensor.
 If the image is too high, then loosen screw 3 and tighten screw 1. - 9.
-Repeat for other gratings on the turret. - 10.
-Ensure the lid is replaced after completing the procedure.
+Repeat for other gratings on the turret.

-If you experience any difficulty with this or any other procedure, please contact your local Andor Representative.
+If you experience any difficulty, please contact your local Andor Representative.